oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/db/README.md

 The include folder is located at `%ONEAPI_ROOT%\dev-utilities\latest\include` on your development system.

 ### Running Code Samples in DevCloud
 If running a sample in the Intel DevCloud, remember that you must specify the type of compute node and whether to run in batch or interactive mode.
 Compiles to FPGA are only supported on fpga_compile nodes.
 Executing programs on FPGA hardware is only supported on fpga_runtime nodes of the appropriate type, such as fpga_runtime:arria10 or fpga_runtime:stratix10.
 Neither compiling nor executing programs on FPGA hardware are supported on the login nodes.
-For more information, see the Intel® oneAPI Base Toolkit Get Started Guide ([https://devcloud.intel.com/oneapi/documentation/base-toolkit/](https://devcloud.intel.com/oneapi/documentation/base-toolkit/)).
+For more information, see the Intel&reg; oneAPI Base Toolkit Get Started Guide ([https://devcloud.intel.com/oneapi/documentation/base-toolkit/](https://devcloud.intel.com/oneapi/documentation/base-toolkit/)).

 When compiling for FPGA hardware, it is recommended to increase the job timeout to 24h.